sernaferna/ds-wireframes/README.md

 Uses **node-json-db** under the covers, which reads from a local JSON file (`dsDB.json`).
 The data file is not checked into source control (_just in case_ sensitive data ever gets added there during testing), but there is a sample file in `src/helpers/dsDB.json` that can be copied to the root directory as a starting point for testing purposes if there is a desire to start from scratch.

+## common

+This is just a library with common code (e.g. commonly used type definitions that are returned from APIs but also used in the UI app).
+It is _not_ shared "properly" by other projects, it's a hacked together approach, but at least code doesn't have to be duplicated across projects.

 # Notes to self

 Very unprofessional, but the original author kept looking up the following common commands, and figured it would be easier to just write them here.